ibm-bluemix-mobile-services/bms-samples-ios-hellotodo/README.md

 > We're working on creating a video tutorial.
 It will be published here once ready

 ### Creating a mobile backend

+> If you have already followed steps described in other tutorials and created a mobile backend using MobileFirst Services Boilerplate you might want to skip to `Cloning the sample` section

 Start by creating a mobile backend on IBM Bluemix by using the MobileFirst Services Boilerplate

 1. Log in into your IBM Bluemix account